nuttanon211211/LOOF-DE-DOOF/README.md

 - Decklist is the text file ended with .deck
 - Each line of the in the file is in the card format

+   Any line of text that does not have exactly three commas(",") is cosidered to be a note.
+So you can take a note like deck name and deck description

 ### The Card format
 - [No. of Cards(number of copies)], Card_Name, Cost_of_card, Card_Effect
 - Example :  2, PURRFECT CREATION, P1C1N1O1, DRAW 4